Skip to content

 Prerequisites

 The Outlines VLLM model is intended to be used along with a vLLM instance running on a separate server (can be local or remote).
 Make sure you have a vLLM server running and accessible before using the VLLM model.
-As the vLLM client relies on the openai python sdk, you need to have the openai package installed.
-Install all optional dependencies for the VLLM model with: pip install openai.
+For instance by running:

 If you want to use the vllm offline inference mode instead of the server mode, please refer to the VLLMOffline model documentation.